Reception-Perception-Action: how dance training taught me to live

 It’s a metaphor, of course.
 If we think of the mind as a muscle, something that can be exercised and strengthened, and we accept that we can make choices about how to use our muscles—notice unhealthy patterns, interrupt them, make new choices—then we can make choices about our thinking, choose to be as intentional about the use of this "muscle" as the use of any other.
 And this means not only inside the studio, but outside as well.
 Rainer’s "no manifesto" reimagined.
 Every "no" equals a "yes" to a new orientation.
 "No" equals questioning widely accepted norms about performance and use of the body.
 Questioning leads to open possibilities for new pathways.
 No to passive acceptance.
 Yes to intentional making and living.
 Yes to Dr. Martin Luther King Jr.’s concept of Creative Maladjustment.

 Perception is action.
 What we see, hear, taste, feel, and understand involves processes of muscle, nerves, and brain, and is a directed activity of the body in relationship to social-cultural conditions.
 If this is so, then we can ask the same questions about how to be intentional, not automatic, in our perceptions as well as in our actions.
 We can try to notice our habits and biases and work in relation to them.
 We practice this in dance class in relationship to physical movement, large and small.
-Perception is just action at a small physical scale, with the potential for large consequences.
+Perception is just action at a small physical scale, with the potential for large consequences, for shifting the group.
 We can practice it.